Frankenbuild-labs/canvas-ai/README.md

 ### Installing Extensions
 Inside the embedded VS Code Web, open the Extensions view and install any web‑compatible extension.
 They persist in the code-server data directory (or the mounted volume if using Docker).

+### Docling MCP Health Check
+- Ensure you have the project Python environment configured and Docling MCP installed (`uvx --from=docling-mcp docling-mcp-server --help`).
+- Run `pnpm exec tsx scripts/check-docling.ts` to verify the Docling MCP server launches and advertises its tools.
+- The check runs Docling from an isolated `.docling-runtime` folder so the server ignores your app `.env` and avoids validation errors from unrelated variables.

 # Social Media Management Platform